hiyouga/ChatGLM-Efficient-Tuning/README.md

   - Fine-tuning the prefix encoder of the model.
 - [Freeze](https://arxiv.org/abs/2012.14913)
   - Fine-tuning the MLPs in the last n blocks of the model.
+- Full Tuning
+  - Fine-tuning all the parameters of the model.

 ## Requirement